apache/spark/docs/howto/define_extra_link.rst

 **Overriding Operator Links of Existing Operators**:

 It is also possible to replace a built in link on an operator via a Plugin.
-For example :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryExecuteQueryOperator` includes a link to the GCP console, but if we wanted to change that link we could:
+For example :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryExecuteQueryOperator` includes a link to the Google Cloud Console, but if we wanted to change that link we could:

 .. code-block:: python